Abhinav-26/Machine-Learning-Minor-Projects/README.md

 <a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Cars%20Segmentation%20using%20Heirarichal%20Clustering">8.
 Cars Segmentation using Heirarichal Clustering</a><br>
 In this direcory we have created a car segmentation which may help you to classify the kinds of cars are more popular among coustomers and may help you to launch your car as per the survey.
 For this minor project we used the concept Hierarchical Clustering.<br><br>

-<a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Movie%20Recomendation">9.
-Movie Recomendation</a><br>
-In this directory we have created a Movie Recomendation system using the concept of content based recomendation system.
-The dataset used is very large and hence it cannot be directly Uploaded into GitHub.
-But you can download the data directly from <a href="https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/ML0101ENv3/labs/moviedataset.zip">here</a>.
-Unzip the data and use the respected csv files.<br><br>

 <a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Dog's%20Breed%20Prediction%20Using%20Transfer%20Learning">11.
 Dog's Breed Prediction Using Transfer Learning</a><br>
 In this directory we have simply used the pre-trained weights and applied the concept of transfer learning for making our prediction easy.
 We have used three pre-trained models in this minor project ie, <b>VGG16</b>, <b>Inception_v3</b> and <b>ResNet50</b> for predicting the breed of dog.
 In the File <b>Prediction Comparision</b> I have used the three models for the same image to check which gives the better accuracy and we concluded we got the best accurcay by Inception_v3 model.